KURAMA07052000/nodeproject/README.md

 -----------------------------------------------------------How to run site------------------------------------------------------------

-1. open VCode and clone repositry with these 3 command lines in a new terminal:
+1. open VSCode and clone repositry with these 3 command lines in a new terminal:

     git init